Nexis-Network/homepage/content/release-notes/2023-10-09-storage-and-compute.md

 Additionally, the [pg_tiktoken](/docs/extensions/pg_tiktoken) extension is now supported with Postgres 16.

-For a complete list of Postgres extensions supported by Exzo Network, see [Postgres extensions](/docs/extensions/pg-extensions).
+For a complete list of Postgres extensions supported by Nexis Network, see [Postgres extensions](/docs/extensions/pg-extensions).

 ### Fixes & improvements